clairezjiang/Economic-Growth-Model/README.md

 2. changing the savings rate to where consumption is maximized
 3. doubling the growth rate

-The main focus is to get the correct visualizations for the model given the three main topics listed above.
+The main focus is to get the correct visualizations for the model given the three main topics listed above, as well as understand the model itself by hands on practice.

 Scored out of 150 points.
 I got 150/150.